dddrrreee/cs140e-22win/labs/4-uart/README.md

 ### Deliverables

 Show that:
-   1. `uart/hello` works using your `uart`.
+   1. `1-uart`: `1-uart/hello` works using your `1-uart/uart.c`.
+      Your `uart.c` code should make it clear why you did what you did, and supporting reasons --- i.e., have page numbers and partial quotes for each thing you did.

+       After this replacement, the tracing tests from the last two labs
+       --- `3-bootloader/checkoff-tests` and `2-cross-check/2-trace/tests`
+       --- should behave identically

-   2. Your bootloader works just using your `uart.o` and the libpi (see `bootloader/`).
+   2. `2-bootloader`: Your bootloader works just using your `uart.o` and the libpi.

+       Again: After this replacement, the tracing tests from the last two labs --- `3-bootloader/checkoff-tests` and `2-cross-check/2-trace/tests` --- should behave identically

-   3. ***THIS WILL CHANGE*** `hello.fake` using your `uart.c` gives the same hash as everyone else.
+   3. Your fake pi implementatoin for `uart.c` gives the same hash as everyone else.
 Note, there are multiple ways to do same thing, so maybe do the first one as a way to resolve ambiguity.

-   4. ***NOTE YOU WILL HAVE TO BUFFER TRACES***: Check that after you put your `uart.c` in `libpi` that your tracing lab from last time gives the same hash as everyone.
-      Note: you should be able just compile and run!
-To get the cksum:
-      `pi-install hello.bin |& grep TRACE | cksum`.

-   5. Your software UART can reliably print and echo text between the pi and your laptop.
+   4. Your software UART can reliably print and echo text between the pi and your laptop.

-For your homework, your `uart.c` code should make it clear why you did what you did, and supporting reasons --- i.e., have page numbers and partial quotes for each thing you did.

 -------------------------------------------------------------------------
 #### The general goals